 IRS seizures of homes and businesses are often unnecessary, and sometimes illegal.
 Seizures can be caused by ill feelings and poor communication between the taxpayer and the IRS collector.
 Most people who owe taxes are able to negotiate a satisfactory solution with IRS collectors.
 The 1998 Tax Act brought new avenues of relief for taxpayers, allowing them to petition for administrative resolutions if they feel that the IRS has been overzealous in its collection efforts, or if there is a dispute regarding the amount that the IRS claims is outstanding.

 The IRS does have broad power to enforce federal tax laws and collect on back taxes.
 However, there are limits and there may be ways to settle your dispute without the IRS resorting to drastic measures.
 The key is to have a qualified tax attorney advocating on your behalf.
-You can meet with an attorney in your area today for an initial and confidential evaluation of your situation at absolutely no charge to you.
+Find a tax law attorney near you today.